Skip to content Skip to main navigation Report an accessibility issue

 After attending all events they were invited to, PNMs will rank their choices in preferential order.
 They may only rank the chapters whose preference events they attended, and they may not go back and change their rank order after it has been submitted.
 They will also be asked to read and sign an MRABA, or Membership Recruitment Acceptance Binding Agreement.
 To learn more about the MRABA, visit the NPC Women Website for more information.
 This is a binding agreement and will not change even if a PNM is unhappy with her options.

-August 22nd Bid Day
+August 18 Bid Day

 This is an exciting day!
-Women who have submitted their preferences and signed their MRABAs will be emailed their bids at a designated time.
-PNMs will have the option to meet with their Recruitment Counselor on campus, who will allow them to open their physical bid card and find out which organization is extending them a bid to membership!
-Over the following few days, PNMs will then spend some time with her new organization and get to know her new sisters.
+Women who have submitted their preferences and signed their MRABAs will meet their Recruitment Counselor group in the village.
+Everyone will then open their bids together and find out which organization is extending them a bid to membership.
+Then, PNMs can run home to their chapter and celebrate!

 No guests are permitted on this day, students only.
 This day is for the student to spend time with her new sisters.
 Parents and guests will have future opportunities to visit their student’s sorority, such as Family Weekend or Parents Weekend, an event typically hosted by each organization.